International HTA Database - User Guide

 • Keywords

 • Keywords will limit your search to the keywords field.
-Please note that keywords are supplied by the HTA report authors/agency. [keywords]
+Please note that keywords are supplied by the HTA report authors/agency.
+Not all agencies add keywords to their records. [keywords]

 • Abstracts

-• Abstracts will limit your search to search only the abstract for your terms. [abs]
+• Abstracts will limit your search to records which contain the search term only in the abstract. [abs]

 • Status

-• This is a dropdown menu that allows you to limit your search to either ongoing or completed HTA reports. [status]
+• This is a dropdown menu that allows you to limit your search to either ongoing or completed HTA reports.
+Please note that not all agencies include records for their ongoing projects. [status]

 • Record ID